 Dipple OCSW Design

 Baasch led the discussion and presented background information on the potential of designing and off-channel nesting site at the Program’s Dipple tract.
 Caven discussed the remnant grass and a slough on the north edge of the pit and suggested expanding the pit east into the cornfield and avoid the grass and slough.
 Walters asked if there were existing sandpits we could work with to develop off-channel habitat; Sackett said he had contacted all sandpit operators and wasn’t able to find anyone interested in working with the Program to develop tern and plover nesting habitat.
 Jenniges and Rabbe expressed concern with developing another off-channel site when so many sand and gravel mines already exist on the landscape.
 Caven asked where we are in meeting our non-complex land objectives; Farnsworth stated we have about 200 acres left to meet our land objective and that the GC said we could use the remaining acres to acquire off-channel sand and water habitats or lands to build an off-channel site.
 Baasch mentioned we would eventually need to replace some of the habitat if sites like Broadfoot South become sold for housing developments.
-The TAC discussed the preliminary site design plan for an extended period and recommended waiting on building an off-channel site and continue to investigate other potential options that may arise in the upcoming years.
+La recommended maximizing the size of Dipple as much as possible to potentially make up for the future loss of the Broadfoot South habitat.
+The TAC discussed the preliminary site design plan for an extended period and waiting on building an off-channel site and continue to investigate other potential options that may arise in the upcoming years.

-The TAC recommended finalizing design plans for the Dippel tract and recommended Rabbe, Jenniges, Caven, and Czaplewski serve on an ad hoc committee to help with the site design.
+The TAC recommended finalizing design plans for the Dippel tract and recommended Rabbe, Jenniges, Caven, Zorn, and Czaplewski serve on an ad hoc committee to help with the site design, holding off on building the OCSW at Dippel, and the EDO and ad hoc committee exploring other potential opportunities and existing sand and gravel pit options.

 Macroinvertebrate Study